mit-rss/path_planning/README.md

 ### Report Evaluation (see technical report rubric for grading details)
 When grading the Technical approach and Experimental evaluation portions of your report, we will be looking specifically for the following items:

-- Numerical evidence that your algorithm(s) work in the form of charts/data
+- **Numerical evidence that your algorithm(s) work in the form of charts/data**
   - Numerical evaluation of the success of your planning algorithm
   - Numerical evidence evaluating the success of your pure pursuit algorithm for tracking hand-drawn and planned trajectories
   - Make sure you mention your method for tuning the controller to closely track trajectories.
-(Hint: include error plots from rqt_plot)
+(Hint: include error plots from `rqt_plot`)
   - A discussion of any shortcomings of your integrated approach.
 For example, does your pursuit algorithm consistently do poorly in certain areas?
-- Detailed comparison of motion planning algorithms
+- **Detailed comparison of motion planning algorithms**
   - Explain path planning algorithms, and the strengths and weaknesses of sample-based versus search-based methods.
 Which algorithm should work better for the purposes of planning trajectories for your car?
 What different cost functions would you use?
 How would you ensure the car would not choose paths close to the wall?
     - Specifically, please discuss the following properties of planning algorithms, along with any others you considered: asymptotic optimality, single- vs multi-query, incorporating dynamics, complexity, and necessity of search after construction.
 Note that some of these are only applicable to search-based planners and some are only applicable to sampling-based planners.
-- (Bonus +3 points): Implement both a sample-based and a search-based path planning algorithm, and numerically compare the strengths and weaknesses of each.
+  - **(Bonus +3 points):** Implement both a sample-based and a search-based path planning algorithm, and numerically compare the strengths and weaknesses of each.
 Demonstrate your pure pursuit controller on paths generated by ONE algorithm.

 ## Submission
 You must submit your localization and path_planning packages together.
 If you chose to use the TA localization solution then include this in the submission, not your localization package.
 To ensure that your submission can be built and executed properly in the environment on the autograder, it is important you pay attention to the following:
-- Submission format:
-  - A .zip archive of your catkin workspace’s /src directory containing ONLY the /localization and /path_planning directories.
+- **Submission format: ** A `.zip` archive of **your catkin workspace’s `/src` directory** containing ONLY the `/localization` and `/path_planning directories`.
 If you get a ‘server error’ on Gradescope, your submission may be too large.
-Try deleting the .git directories in your packages.
+Try deleting the `.git` directories in your packages.
-   - ROS package: The nodes implementing your particle filter, path planner, and pure pursuit algorithm must be called particle_filter.py, path_planning.py, and pure_pursuit.py.
-Also be sure that trajectory_loader.py is in your /path_planning/src directory as we will use it to test your pure pursuit algorithm.
+- **ROS package:** The nodes implementing your particle filter, path planner, and pure pursuit algorithm must be called `particle_filter.py`, `path_planning.py`, and `pure_pursuit.py`.
+Also be sure that `trajectory_loader.py` is in your `/path_planning/src` directory, as we will use it to test your pure pursuit algorithm.
-- Node parameters: Our Gradescope evaluation is only able to see the ROS params that the template code comes with.
+- **Node parameters:** Our Gradescope evaluation is only able to see the ROS params that the template code comes with.
 If you add more parameters (and fail to give them default values), we will not be able to set them in the Gradescope evaluation, and your tests will fail!
-- Topics: The `/trajectory/current` topic will be used to evaluate the path found during path planning, and to send a path to the pure pursuit algorithm.
+- **Topics:** The `/trajectory/current` topic will be used to evaluate the path found during path planning, and to send a path to the pure pursuit algorithm.
 The template code should already be set up this way, but just be aware.

-Apart from the usual ROS packages like rospy and tf2, the following Python packages will be installed in the autograder environment:
+Apart from the usual ROS packages like `rospy` and `tf2`, the following Python packages will be installed in the autograder environment:
 - `scan_simulator_2d`
 - `numpy`
 - `scipy`